poojarna/chatting-application-storage-poojarna/README.md

 ## Checklist:
 - [x] update the assignment checks above to the correct link
 - [x] make sure the assignment checks pass
-- [ ] fill out the self evaluation and Reflection
+- [x] fill out the self evaluation and Reflection
 - [ ] submit the repository link on Canvas

 ## Self-Evaluation:

-how many points out of 20 do you deserve on this assignment: I believe I deserve 19 out of 20 points on this assignment.
+How many points out of 20 do you deserve on this assignment: I believe I deserve 19 out of 20 points on this assignment.
 I accepted the GitHub Classroom link and followed the instructions to build the chat application.
 I included the classroom header, website title, favicon, and chat heading.
 For layout, I used Bootstrap input groups and icons as described.
 I added mock chat messages in index.html and styled them in style.css.
 Creating the chat layout was challenging, but I worked through it.
 I set up constants, wrote updateMessagesInChatBox(), and used fetchMessages() to load data from the server.
 I added a formatter function to display messages with usernames.
 I looped through messages in updateMessages() and used setInterval() to update every 10 seconds.
 I created a sendMessages() function with JSON formatting using jQuery and added a click event listener to the send button.
 Finally, I published the project with GitHub Pages.

 ## Self-Reflection:
 <!-- Write your self-reflection under this line -->